Grow Tomatoes from Seed

 - Decide on the type of tomatoes you want; for example, cherry tomatoes, slicers or tomatoes for making sauce or paste.

 - Consider the size of the mature plants.
 "Determinate" tomatoes grow to about 3 feet tall and are the best choice for containers.
 "Indeterminate" tomatoes get very large, up to 6 feet tall.
-(All tomatoes benefit from support with cages or ladders.)
+(All tomatoes benefit from support, such as Tomato Cages or Tomato Ladders.)

 - Look for disease-resistance.
 Tomatoes are susceptible to a number of diseases that may or may not be a problem in your region.
 To be on the safe side, I always grow at least one variety with resistance to verticillium and fusarium (designated by a V or F after the variety name).